A post-election crisis could scupper Ivory Coast's economic gains

 Thirty people have died in clashes since then.

-Investors say political unrest is compounding the impact of COVID-19 and squeezing access to credit.
+Investors say political unrest is compounding the impact of the coronavirus pandemic and squeezing access to credit.
 The head of one cocoa exporter said his company usually receives a 15 billion CFA franc ($27 million) bank loan before the main crop harvest opens on Oct.
 1. This year, he got just 2 billion CFA francs.

 "The instability and the political uncertainty means that no one want to take a risk - not the banks, not the insurers, no one," he said.